cryptocompose/cryptocompose/README.md

 # cryptocompose

 **A set of scripts that allows to set up curated crypto services in a couple of commands.
-Created primarily for dev purposes**
+Created primarily for dev purposes.**

 This repository contains scripts that will set up services in a strictly predefined way with chosen configuration.
 In order to change something you will have to edit the scripts.
 It does not create a new layer of abstraction, so that user is as close to the underlying software as possible.